zmaril/OgreDocs/README.md

 ## Side Effect

-As this stage in Ogre's development, side effect steps immediately return various data structures about the query.
+As this stage in Ogre's development, most side effect steps immediately return various data structures about the query.

 ### get-grouped-by